 Termination of the Retail Lease

 The length of your lease will be a key term included in your retail lease.
 Except in Queensland, all retail leases will come with a default minimum term of five years.
-Any retail lease for less than five years will be extended unless this has been waivered correctly.
+Any retail lease for less than five years will be extended unless a waiver is correctly in place.
 In NSW, this will require a Section 16 Certificate.

 An ‘Option to Renew’, as the provision suggests, is an option that will allow you to renew your lease based on the same conditions before the lease ends.
 Failure to negotiate this clause could prove to be a costly activity, as renewing the lease will be a matter for approval by the landlord.
 This can disadvantage tenants at the end of the lease by making them settle for different rental terms or services charges.